ccolston07/TechEventsPage/index.md

 ## Team Contributions

-The following list breaksdown each team members contribution area for this project in a rough manner.
+The following list reviews each team members contribution area for this project in a rough manner.
 This list does not fully encapsulate project participation but more so a general list of responsibility areas.

 1. Frontend Developers:
     - Andy Lee